Searchlight2/Searchlight2/README.md

 <br>

-If you have more than one differential expression file (e.g. WT vs KO and KO vs KO_rescue) you may run all comparisons simultaneously simply by adding additional --pde parameter.
+If you have more than one differential expression file (e.g. WT vs KO and KO vs KO_rescue) you may run all comparisons simultaneously simply by adding additional --de parameter.
 The broken down command for the sample dataset might look like this:

 <br>